aishayusuff/StudentSystem/README.md

 # Student-System
-A simple full stack project that accepts a studetn name and address from a user, and displays them in a table.
+A simple full stack project that accepts a student name and address from a user, and displays them in a table.
 Uses Springboot and react